Geodesic boundary of constant mean curvature surfaces in $\mathbb{H}^2\times \mathbb{R}$: fillable curves classification

+Finally, the case when $\brg\Sigma$ intersects transverselly $W(q)$ in $(q,0)$ ($m=0$), in this case $\Sigma$, by Lemma \ref{LemaOrienta}, can be oriented either upward or downward in a neighborhood of $(q,0)$, if $\Sigma$ is oriented upward we consider barriers $\Hscap$ and use a similar process to $l>0$.
+Also for $\Sigma$ oriented downward, taking the barrier $-\Hscap$. \end{proof}

-In this text the geodesic boundary studied are $H-$fillable curves and according to the theorem \ref{teo1} the $H-$fillable curves run through by the Weyl Chambers and can only turn on the sets $\brg\HH\times\{-l_H,l_H\}$ and the poles.
+In this text the geodesic boundary studied are $H-$fillable curves and according to the theorem \ref{teo1} the $H-$fillable curves run through by a fixed Weyl Chamber and can only change to another Weyl Chamber over the sets $\brg\HH\times\{-l_H,l_H\}$ or at the poles.
 In other cases we could have surfaces with geodesic boundary more complex, for example the surface presented by A. Folha H. and Rosenberg in \cite{FR}, where the geodesic boundary is the whole $\brg\HH\times\rr$.
 Also $\cite{KLM}$ in the Theorem 5.7 presents an example of a minimal surface with geodesic boundary being a strip of $\brg(\hhr)$.
-In our case, the following corollary shows all possible $H-$fillable curves in $\brg(\hhr)$.
+In our case, the following Corollary presents all possible $H-$fillable curves in $\brg(\hhr)$.

-\begin{corollary} For give $\HM$, any $H-$fillable curve in $\brg(\hhr)$ is one of the following: \begin{enumerate}[(i)]
+\begin{corollary} For given $0<H<1/2$, any $H-$fillable curve in $\brg(\hhr)$ is one of the following: \begin{enumerate}[(i)]

 \item The curves $\brg\HH\times\{l_H\}$ or $\brg\HH\times\{-l_H\}$.

 \item The union of arcs with height $ l_H $ (or $ -l_H $) with Weyls Chambers intervals from $ l_H $ (or $-l_H$) to $ p^+ $ (or $ p^-$).